Erettopterus: 20th–21st centuries

 In 1961, Kjellesvig-Waering raised Erettopterus to the level of its own genus, recognizing two subgenera of Pterygotus; P. (Pterygotus) and P. (Acutiramus), as well as two subgenera of Erettopterus; E. (Erettopterus) and E. (Truncatiramus).
 Additionally, he described four new English species, E. marstoni, E. spatulatus, E. megalodon and E. brodiei.
 E. marstoni (honoring Alfred Marston, responsible for several collections of fishes and eurypterids) is based on incomplete specimens, which together represent an almost complete chelicera.
 The holotype (BMNH 43790, in the British Museum of Natural History) consists of a free ramus, and the paratype (BMNH 43805, in the same museum as the holotype) includes most of the fixed ramus, that is very slender and tapering to the curved distal end.
 A large tooth is present in the midsection of the ramus.
 The end of the ramus is broken, but probably ended in a double tooth.
 This feature is also present in E. brodiei, only known from one specimen (FMNH 89411, located in the Field Museum of Natural History) which consists of an uncrushed chela.
 Its specific name honors Peter Bellinger Brodie, whose collections of eurypterids have helped the scientific community.
 E. spatulatus is remarkable by its shovel-or fan-shaped telson, which is wider than long and gives it the specific name.
 These telsons are rare, and have only been seen in E. grandis.
 In the same year, he described an American species, E. serratus (Latin for "serrated"), from the Lower Devonian age in Ohio.
 This species is based on a complete and well-preserved free ramus (FMNH 5104, in the Field Museum of Natural History).
 This species differs from the others by its thick chela and the aforementioned short and robust teeth.
-Three years later, Kjellesvig-Waering described E. saetiger from the Silurian age in Pennsylvania was described.
+E. serratus was designated a junior synonym of Pterygotus carmani in 2025.
+In 1964, Kjellesvig-Waering described E. saetiger from the Silurian age in Pennsylvania was described.
 The holotype (FMNH 157, housed at the Field Museum of Natural History) consists of an unusually well preserved metastoma.
 The metastoma has been defined as roughly ellipsoidal, truncated posteriorly and not excessively cordate at the anterior margin.
+E. saetiger was reclassified as a species of Hughmilleria in 2025, since the metastoma agrees only with the condition in Hughmilleria, and differs from other species attributed to Erettopterus.